During the spring, people often notice large, black bees hovering around the outside of their homes. These are

 golden-blond.
 The males are sometimes nicknamed “teddy bears” because of their soft, burly, and fuzzy

-the house or drilling in wood, you have carpenter bees.
+near the eaves of he house or drilling in wood, you have carpenter bees.

 Young adult male and female bees hibernate in the tunnels during the winter.
 They mate in the spring and set